 As the region’s fame grew, so did its vineyards, and by the 18th century, there were many more vines along the Mediterranean coast than there are today.
 Trade with the Americas in the 1700s brought great prosperity to the Catalan wine trade.
 However, the Phylloxera louse’s advent during the end of the 19th century devastated many of the vineyards.
 In the 20th century, Alella became famous for producing Spain’s sparkling Cava, which is today primarily made in the much larger Penedès wine region south of Barcelona.
 It was awarded D.O protection in 1953.
 Although Alella’s vineyards continued to shrink as urban development encroached on the land, the 1980s heralded significant improvements in the winemaking methods as much needed investment was used to modernize equipment and standards.
 Today, a visitor to the region will encounter several quality-focused wineries, whose passionate owners are continually striving to raise their often excellent wines profile.

 Alella, a tiny yet important sub-region in the Catalan landscape, takes its name from a small town in the Maresme region about half an hour up the coast from Barcelona.
 The vineyards are located along the coastline and run into the foothills of the Sierra de Parpes range.
 The best terroir is found in the higher altitude sites on the Parpes slopes, which enjoy a more continental climate sheltered from the sea breezes.
 Wines of real concentration, balance, and structure are increasingly being produced from these superior sites.
-Conversely, the oldest vineyards that run along the coast produce softer, less structured wines with lower acidity.
+Conversely, the oldest vineyards along the coast produce softer, less structured wines with lower acidity.
 The coastal vineyards are planted in dark soils, whereas the higher altitude areas, known as Valles, contain more limestone in the soil structure.
 The distinctive quality of the Alella terroir is the all-important topsoil, known as Saulo in Catalan.
 This sandy, granite-based soil retains heat and ensures that full ripeness is rarely a problem for Alella’s wines!